-A: Since the Iditarod Trail is primarily a winter trail, opportunities for summer hiking are limited.
-The first several miles of the trail north of Seward can be hiked during the summer as can the approximately 30 miles from Girdwood to Eagle River.
+A: Since the Iditarod Trail is primarily a winter trail, opportunities for summer hiking are limited to mountains near Anchorage and the beach at Nome.
+The Chugach National Forest is restoring and developing over 180 miles of the Southern Trek of the Iditarod Trail between Seward and Girdwood.
 Visitors to Nome can hike east along the trail near the Bering Sea coast for approximately 30 miles.

 Q: Can I ride my snowmachine on the Iditarod Trail?

 A: Most federal and State lands along the Iditarod are open to snowmachine use.
 It is best to check with the administering agency prior to travel to see if any temporary closures have been implemented.

 Q: What kind of services are available near the trail?

 A: The cities of Anchorage, Nome, Seward, Girdwood, Eagle River, and Wasilla all provide numerous opportunities for food, lodging and transportation.
 North of Wasilla, however, the trail enters an essentially roadless wilderness with very limited service and support facilities.
 Small towns and villages along the trail such as McGrath, Unalakleet, and Galena have regularly scheduled air transportation, but are somewhat limited in other support facilities.
 Smaller villages can provide food, fuel and limited lodging depending on availability.

 Q: What kind of wildlife can I expect to encounter along the trail?

 A: Depending on the part of the trail and the season, you can expect to see moose, caribou, brown bear, bison, wolf, Dall sheep and many varieties of birds and smaller mammals.
 Near the Bering Sea coast you may see seals and an occasional musk ox.
 Be aware that these are wild animals and may become hostile if they feel threatened.
 Use appropriate caution with any animal encounter.